 Germans define realistic as understanding reality.
-To understand the reality, is to understand how it became so, via its past.
+And to them to understand reality, is to understand how that reality has become so, namely via its past.
+The present and the past are closely linked.
+You can't know the one, without knowing the other.

-American visions are often not grounded or rooted in an accurate understanding of the status quo.
-Americans want to move forward without first establishing their starting point and direction.
+From the German perspective, American visions are often not grounded or rooted in an accurate understanding of the status quo, of reality.
+They see Americans moving forward without first establishing their starting point and direction.
+Their orientation is not precise enough.

 Advice to Germans

 Provide the historical context.
 But again, let your listeners know beforehand that you need to tell the full story.
-Your aim is for all to have a common understanding of the status quo before you can consider how best to move forward together.
+Your aim is for them to have a common understanding of the status quo before you can consider how best to move forward together.
+Talk history, but warn them first.

 Advice to Americans

-Try to hold back your natural tendency to jump from the present into the future.
-Take the time to explain the context of a situation.
-This will lengthen the presentation.
+Try to hold back your natural tendency to jump from the present directly into the future.
+Take the time to explain the context of a given situation.
+This will necessarily lengthen the presentation.
 Do your homework and demonstrate that you have done it thoroughly.